 We all have continued engaging with multiple sectors such as Government (national and sub-national levels), multi-lateral institutions, industry, academia, and relevant development organizations.
 We volunteer for relevant capability-building schemes mainly for community groups to give them some start-up skills as may be needed.

 Minerva Chaloping-March, PhD

-I am Minnie, with more than 25 years cumulative experience in social science research, developing and delivering training programs in environmental management for various clients including local government units and community organizations, consulting within the minerals industry, and volunteering for indigenous ecological-cultural heritage protection.
+I am Minnie, with more than 30 years cumulative experience in undertaking social science research, developing and delivering training programs in community engagement for various clients including local government units and community organizations, consulting within the minerals industry, and volunteering for indigenous ecological-cultural heritage protection.